jdconner/styled-variants/README.md

 Contributions are welcome.
 Standards have yet to be set but we will set these in the near future.

-To see you changes as you make them, an example app has been created.
+To see changes as you make them, an example app has been created.
 You can run it with:

 ```bash
 $ npm run example